Maryland State Financial Assistance Programs & Applications

-3. If a student completed at least 24 credits but less than 30 credits at the end of the second academic year and after that, the student’s awards for either the EA or GA program will be prorated.
+3. If a student completed at least 24 credits but less than 30 credits at the end of the second academic year and each subsequent year, the student’s awards for either the EA or GA program will be prorated.

 For example, a student who earns 24 credits, may expect their $3,000 EA grant to be adjusted by calculating 24/30 x $3,000 for a total award of $2,400.

-For more information regarding the program changes for the EA and GA grant, stop by the Office of Student Financial Services or visit Maryland Higher Education Commissions website:
+For more information regarding the program changes for the EA and GA grant, stop by the Office of Student Financial Services or visit the Maryland Higher Education Commission’s website:

 Student Financial Services

 7600 Flower Avenue